otobongfp/otobongfp/README.md

 ## 🎯 Goal

-- To understand how things work deeply and hopefully contribute to and improve existing systems.
+- To understand how things work deeply.
+- Build, contribute to and improve existing systems.

 ## 💬 Details